Skip to content

 Timing Strategies

 Early morning: Temples open 8-9am.
 Arrive at opening for crowd-free experiences.
-Fushimi Inari at dawn is magical.
+Fushimi Inari at dawn is empty in the way the photographs imply but the daytime visit never delivers.

 The Anti-Crowd Strategy